Medical card means test: aged over 70

 To qualify for a medical card your weekly income must be below a certain figure.
 Here we explain the means test for people over the age of 70.
 See also other information about the medical card and how to apply.

 There are different means test rules for people under 70 years of age.

 The assessment of a couple is based on the age of the older person.

 Income, savings, investments and some property are taken into account in the means test.
 However, there are certain exceptions.

-There are some categories of people exempt from the means test, including people entitled to a medical card under EU Regulations.
+Some categories of people are exempt from the means test, including people entitled to a medical card under EU Regulations.